Mu Cephei: History

 The deep red color of Mu Cephei was noted by William Herschel, who described it as "a very fine deep garnet colour, such as the periodical star ο Ceti".
 It is thus commonly known as Herschel's "Garnet Star".
 Mu Cephei was called Garnet sidus by Giuseppe Piazzi in his catalogue.
 An alternative name, Erakis, used in Antonín Bečvář's star catalogue, is probably due to confusion with Mu Draconis, which was previously called al-Rāqis [arˈraːqis] in Arabic.
+The IAU Working Group on Star Names approved the name Garnet Star for Mu Cephei on 19 September 2024 and it is now so entered in the IAU Catalog of Star Names.

 In 1848, English astronomer John Russell Hind discovered that Mu Cephei was variable.
 This variability was quickly confirmed by German astronomer Friedrich Wilhelm Argelander.
 Almost continual records of the star's variability have been maintained since 1881.

 The angular diameter of μ Cephei has been measured interferometrically.
 One of the most recent measurements gives a diameter of 18.672±0.435 mas at 800 μm, modelled as a limb-darkened disk 20.584±0.480 mas across.
+However, this later turned out to be the surrounding molecular layer and not the actual star, as the star has an angular diameter of 14.11 ± 0.6 mas.